 Since being elected as the member for the Northern Tablelands in May 2013 and becoming the state’s youngest MP, Adam Marshall has worked hard to bring a renewed focus to the potential of the area, in particular for the younger generations vital to its future.

 Adam has also held the distinction of being the youngest Mayor in NSW when he was elected as Mayor of Gunnedah Shire Council in 2008 after serving on the Council since 2004.

 Although he considered a move to the city after school, Adam made the choice to stay in the country and has never looked back.
-Now as the local member representing the Northern Tablelands in Parliament and as Minister for Agriculture and Western NSW, Adam wants to fight for other young people in country communities to have a choice of jobs and opportunities for education and training, rather than feeling the pressure to relocate to the city.
+Now as the local member representing the Northern Tablelands in Parliament, Adam wants to fight for other young people in country communities to have a choice of jobs and opportunities for education and training, rather than feeling the pressure to relocate to the city.

 Adam’s family have lived and farmed in Northern NSW since the Second World War, and he was raised on the land at Gunnedah and educated in Tamworth.
 Throughout his time as Mayor, Gunnedah Shire thrived, being listed as the only council in the New England-North West to be given a sound financial rating by NSW Treasury.